 How to apply

-Whichever opportunity you are applying for your application must contain the following information:
+When applying your application must contain the following information:

 - A completed University of Bristol application form.